wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 <The employee question>
 ```

+You can consider the context heading in the prompt as the samples that the model can
-It's highly likely that the LLM will reproduce the sample content you provided as
+use to generate a useful response.
+It's highly likely that the LLM will reproduce the
-context in the prompt.
-There are of course downsides to this.
-If your context
+content you provided because of the talking parrot effect.

-information is incorrect, vague, or non-existent, then the LLM can't match the pattern,
+If your sample is incorrect, vague, or non-existent, then the LLM can't
-and you'll get an answer that doesn't make much sense or is plain misleading.
+match the pattern, and you'll get an answer that doesn't make much sense or is plain
+misleading.
+So it's important to make sure you only inject information that's safe,
+and sensible.

-Adding context to a prompt helps establish a good pattern for the LLM to follow.
+Adding samples to a prompt helps establish a good pattern for the LLM to follow.
 You'll
 see a lot of people add examples of the results they want to a prompt.
 Adding examples
 to your prompt is called one-shot learning or few-shot learning if you add more than one
 example of the expected output.
 Let's look at an example to understand what that